-Six out of 60 field interviews documented in RMS failed to provide sufficient documentation for IOARS (10.0 percent).
-Similar to traffic stops, officers included narratives that did not provide the specific, observable facts the officer used to establish IOARS prior to initiating the stop.
-For example, an officer might articulate that an individual matched a suspect description but does not discuss the nature of the offense or details specific enough to indicate why the officer felt this individual is likely to be a suspect in the crime they are investigating.
+Nine out of 52 field interviews documented in RMS failed to provide sufficient documentation for IOARS (17.3 percent).
+Officers included narratives that did not provide the specific, observable facts that the officer used to establish IOARS prior to initiating the stop.
+Most of the documentation failures were because officers did not indicate the suspected crime for which the individual was being questioned or the facts that led officers to stop the person for the crime they were investigating.

-No-action encounters were the least frequently reported type of encounter.
-Five of the 18 encounters in the sample failed to include sufficient IOARS for the stop (27.8 percent).
-Of these five documented encounters, two did not provide a written narrative for why they initiated the stop.
-For the other three encounters without sufficient IOARS, officers did not provide adequate detail in their narrative, or the suspect description did not exactly match the stopped individual or vehicle.
+No-action encounters continue to be the least frequently documented type of encounter.
+Ten of the 18 no-action encounters in the sample failed to include sufficient IOARS for the stop (55.6 percent).
+Of these encounters three did not provide narrative information for the stop and seven provided stop justifications that describe officers looking for a crime suspect based on a description, stopping individuals that only partially met the description, and then releasing the individuals once officers determined the other description elements were not present.

-Over 80 percent of encounters where a citation or warning was documented without a corresponding contact summary in TraCS or field interview information in RMS failed to meet the IOARS standard (31 out of 38 encounters).
-Twenty-six of the encounters in this group that did not meet the standard for IOARS documentation were missing a narrative about the reason for initiating the stop.
+Just over two-thirds of encounters where a citation or warning was documented without a corresponding contact summary in TraCS or field interview information in RMS failed to meet the IOARS standard (26 out of 38 encounters).
+Seventeen of the encounters in this group were missing a narrative about the reason for initiating the stop.

-Table 5 displays the stops in the stop sample by district with the percent of stops in that district that met the IOARS documentation standard.
-The percent of encounters with documented IOARS occurring in each district ranged from 80.9 percent (District 2) to 100.0 percent (District 1).
+Table 5 displays the stops in the stop sample by district with the percentage of stops in that district that met the IOARS documentation standard.
+The percentage of encounters with documented IOARS occurring in each district ranged from 83.1 percent (District 2) to 100.0 percent (District 1).

 Table 5.
 Stops by IOARS justification and district.
-January - June 2022.
+July - December 2022.

-NUMBER OF STOPS PERCENT OF STOPS WITH
+NUMBER OF STOPS PERCENT OF STOPS WITH DOCUMENTED IOARS

-DOCUMENTED IOARS

-DISTRICT 1 12 100.0%
+DISTRICT 1 7 100.0%

-DISTRICT 2 68 80.9%
+DISTRICT 2 77 83.1%

-DISTRICT 3 61 91.8%
+DISTRICT 3 46 91.3%

-DISTRICT 4 53 86.8%
+DISTRICT 4 41 92.7%

-DISTRICT 5 50 90.0%
+DISTRICT 5 57 84.2%

-DISTRICT 6 54 90.7%
+DISTRICT 6 60 90.0%

-DISTRICT 7 64 84.4%
+DISTRICT 7 69 89.9%

-"NULL" DISTRICT 2 0.0%
+"NULL" DISTRICT 3 0.0%

-MISSING DISTRICT 13 84.6%
+MISSING DISTRICT 16 87.5%

-GRAND TOTAL 377 87.0%
+GRAND TOTAL 376 87.5%